The Daily Garden

 Picture

-Radish wearing mask (Vecteezy) Free Use
+(Vecteezy) Free Use

 Global agriculture or local gardens

-Whether we are talking about pandemics in the global food supply or epidemics in neighborhood home gardens, the spread of disease affects everyone.
-Dealing with plant diseases takes time, costs money, and reduces crop size.
-Preventing these problems is a lot easier than dealing with the consequences.
-Plant pandemics are increasing in both frequency and effect because of rising temperatures, global trade, pathogen spillover, and evolution.
+Finding cures and treating sick plants takes time, costs money, and reduces crop size.
+Farmers and home gardeners can work to prevent these problems (easier) or deal with the consequences (harder).
+Plant pandemics are increasing in frequency and effect because of rising temperatures, global trade, pathogen spillover, and evolution.

 Rising temperatures